-Restricted Share Unit Plan
+Cash-Settled Restricted Share Unit Plan

-The Company has a restricted share unit plan dated December 9, 2019, under which senior management and executives of the Company and its subsidiaries may be awarded equity in the Company by way of RSUs, which vest over the course of three years.
-The award of an RSU reflects a right granted to the recipient to receive a Common Share, purchased in the market for fair market value.
-RSU awards are discretionary and subject to Board approval.
-Employees who receive RSUs will be required to hold until those RSUs are vested.
-Once vested, RSUs granted under the plan can be settled for Common Shares.
-RSUs were granted to four of the NEOs in 2024, as described in "Summary Compensation Table".
+The Company has a restricted share unit plan dated December 9, 2019 (the "Cash-Settled RSU Plan"), under which senior management and executives of the Company and its subsidiaries may be awarded equity in the Company by way of Cash-Settled RSUs, which vest over the course of three years.
+The award of a Cash-Settled RSU reflects a right granted to the recipient to receive a Common Share, purchased in the market for fair market value.
+Cash-Settled RSU awards are discretionary and subject to Board approval.
+Employees who receive Cash-Settled RSUs will be required to hold until those Cash-Settled RSUs are vested.
+Once vested, Cash-Settled RSUs granted under the plan can be settled for Common Shares.
+Cash-Settled RSUs were granted to two of the NEOs in 2024, as described in "Summary Compensation Table".